MODIS Land News

 MODIS C7

 Collection 7 L1B changes to calibration have been delivered by MCST.
-The calibration testing with downstream products is in progress.
+The calibration testing with downstream products has been completed.

-After the evaluation of the L1B calibration testing by the discipline teams, operational C7 geolocation and L1B processing is planned for mid 2022.
-The atmosphere and land products will not begin C7 reprocessing until early 2023.
+After the evaluation of the L1B calibration testing by the discipline teams, operational C7 geolocation and L1B processing is planned for early 2025.
+The atmosphere and land products will not begin C7 reprocessing until mid to late 2025.

 C7 reprocessing will use an annual Land/Water Mask (LWM).
 This new LWM will be incorporated into the geolocation product.